-Renovating a kitchen is often one of those most expensive things you can do to a house but it doesn’t have to be!
+Renovating a kitchen is often one of the most expensive home improvement projects but it doesn’t have to be!
 Paint made such a huge difference in our kitchen (see above photo for proof!) and it was also one of the least expensive changes we made (I’m not going to lie here though and tell you it was all roses and butterflies though).
 Prepping and painting cabinets is serious business because it’s very time consuming and physically a bit exhausting.
-It does not however involve a large amount of skill.
+It does not however involve a large amount of skill, just determination!
 No measuring or cutting, it’s pretty straight forward.
-New countertops were a must for us, especially after we painted the cabinets, we had white on white (the counters were actually stained pretty badly and not so white) for quite a while.
+New counter tops were a must for us, especially after we painted the cabinets, we had white on white (the counters were actually stained pretty badly and not so white, so more like white on yellow) for quite a while.
 We went with Ikea Lagan Butcher Block and it ended up being less expensive than the cheapest laminate.
 Installing counters is very technically challenging in my opinion but it can be done!
-I was lucky enough to get some much neede help from my step dad.
+I was lucky enough to get some much needed help from my step dad.
 Another big change was new appliances.
 We bought this house as a foreclosure so we didn’t have a refrigerator, microwave or washer/dryer.
 We waited for sales and bought floor displays to save money.
 Hopefully I will update this soon with tutorials and an actual cost breakdown for each of the projects!

 1) All in one tool- We have 2 of these Husky 14-in-1 Painter’s Tools.
 Best $12 (for 2) we have spent, we use these ALL the time and they haven’t broken with 2 years of heavy use.
 The small edge is great for cutting caulk and it also works well combined with a hammer to chisel (I even used it to chisel dry thin-set away from concrete).